Make the Most Out of Your Trip to Visit Your Loved One in Prison

 A lot of the stress has to do with the pain and frustration of separation.
 The prisoner is feeling it; the visitor is feeling it.
 Little things can suddenly get big.
-The time seems so long, and the candle of hope seems to be flickering.
 The whole thing is just so frustrating!
 The longer the sentence, the harder it is.

 But the basic problem is that two worlds have collided in a no-man's land called the Visiting Room.
 And unless compassion and love override selfishness and self-pity, the results will be dismal.

 But the prisoner lives in a crude and negative world, and it's not always easy to shake it off when it comes time for the meeting.
-For the visitor, especially if it is a spouse, the demands and difficulties of life on the outside have become twice as hard.
+And for the visitor, especially if it is a spouse, the demands and difficulties of life on the outside have become twice as hard.

 10 GUIDELINES FOR SUCCESS